-Diversity encompasses all forms of difference among individuals, including culture, gender, age, ability, religion, personality, social status, and sexual orientation.
-Diversity:
+Diversity encompasses all forms of difference among individuals, including surface-level differences such as gender, national origin, age, and race and deep-level differences such as personality, religion, social status, and sexual orientation.
+The main benefits of diversity are as follows:

-- Helps firms attract and retain the best available human talent
+- It helps firms attract and retain the best available human talent.

-- Aids marketing efforts
+- It aids marketing efforts.

-- Promotes creativity and innovation
+- It promotes creativity and innovation.

-- Improves problem solving
+- It improves problem solving.

-- Enhances organizational flexibility because it makes an organization challenge old assumptions and become more adaptable
+- It enhances organizational flexibility because it makes an organization challenge old assumptions and become more adaptable.

-Five problems that are particularly notable with diversity at work are:
+People must also recognize diversity's potential problems.
+Five problems that are particularly notable are as follows:

 - Resistance to change

 - Lack of cohesiveness

 - Communication problems

-- Interpersonal conflicts

-- Slower decision making
+- Interpersonal conflicts - Slower decision making